5 Tips For Fishing Without Bait

 Fish Wheel on the Columbia River Gorge, Washington.
 A fish wheel is a device for catching fish that operates much as a water-powered mill wheel.

-This trap is ideal for shallow streams with brisk current, and the fish wheel is normally positioned near the waterfall.
 Fish wheels were used in River Ontario during the early twentieth century, but the government banned them.
 Currently, they are still used in other parts of the world, and this includes Alaska.

 Dam Funnel Traps

-Look for a narrower spot along the stream to save yourself some time when constructing the dam funnel.
-Next, look for lots of rocks and build a reliable wall across the stream, but make sure you leave a small space at the center for water to pass through.
-While reinforcing the wall, you will notice a lot of water passing through the gap, which is good.
+Look for a narrower spot along the stream to save time when constructing the dam funnel.
+Next, look for lots of rocks and build a reliable wall across the stream, but leave a small space at the center for water to pass through.

 Once you’re confident that hue fishes cannot pass through the wall, you can focus on the space.
 You can place mesh barriers at the gap to trap the fish, and since the force of the water will be too much, the fish won’t have enough strength to turn and swim to safety.
-With the trap built, you can walk and grab the fish from the net.

 You can also put a huge dip net in the gap and wait for them to swim into the net and get trapped.
 Once you have caught enough fish, you can replace the dip net with another one and continue fishing.
 With a dip net installed between the walls, you can now sit and wait for it to be filled and then replace it.